 iZotope Stutter Edit is a unique plugin that can be considered both an effects processor plugin and a virtual instrument.
 Like the name suggests, it will chop and twist your audio tracks into rhythmic mind-bending stutters, the kind that you hear in some of the music by produced and composer, BT.
 In fact, the plugin itself was created by BT some years ago to take the art form he perfected to the studios of other producers to recreate something that, for many before this plugin came out, took a tremendous amount of time and patience to make.

 Stutter Edit works in two ways.
 First is the familiar way of cutting, chopping, splicing, etc. your audio.
 The next way is by using its on board sound generator to create a variety of noises and hits that you can then shape using a band-pass filter, stereo delay, and gain controls.
 You can use Stutter Edit either in live performances or in the studio.
-It's operated by MIDI control keys, which is assigned to presets called "gestures."
+It's operated by MIDI control keyboards, which is assigned to presets called "gestures."
 There's either a stutter gesture, or a generator gesture, and each of those gestures are given a note that, when you play them, triggers an effect from the sound engine, or applies an effect to your music.